RakhithJK/dbeaver-dbeaver-wiki/Reset-workspace.md

 4. Start DBeaver

 If that doesn't help then you can try to remove `.metadata` folder (see location above).
-This will erase all your UI settings and SQL scripts configurations (but all connections and scripts will remain).
-Do it only if nothing else helps!
+This will erase all your UI settings (but all connections, settings and scripts will remain as is).

 That's it.